Certificate in Entrepreneurial Studies

-- Complete the three courses listed below with at least a 3.00 GPA
+- Complete the required courses listed below with at least a 3.00 GPA

-- Complete an approved internship with a startup and write a 2-3 page paper about your experience
+- Complete an approved internship with a startup and write a short paper about your experience

 - Attend eight entrepreneurship-related events on- or off-campus and provide a short write-up on each experience

-- Pass a written capstone exam in entrepreneurship at the conclusion of your studies
+- Pass a capstone exam in entrepreneurship at the conclusion of your studies